Preparing Your Quilt

 The importance of a square quilt top when having your quilting done on a longarm cannot be over emphasized.
 Some quilts are so off square, quilting on a longarm frame is not possible until repairs are made.
 Proper squaring of your quilt blocks and borders will save you time and money.

 1. Stitch around the outside edge of your quilt top less than 1/4 inch from the raw edge.
-This is called stay stitching and will help keep the seams from opening and strengthen the outside edge of the quilt.
+This is called stay stitching and will help keep the seams from opening and will stabilize the outside edge of the quilt.

 2. Measure the length of your quilt top in three places; down the left side, down the middle and down the right side.
 Record these three measurements.
 Add the three length measurements together and divide by 3.
 This will give you the average length of your quilt top.

-3. Use this average measurement when calculating the length of the border strips that will be needed for your quilt.
-Stitch multiple strips together, if needed, using a diagonal or horizontal seam.
+3. Use this average measurement when calculating the length of the 2 border strips that you will be adding to the 2 sides of your quilt.
+Stitch multiple strips together, if needed, using a diagonal or horizontal seam, press to one side.
 Stay stitch along the outside edge of this border strip, less than 1/4 in from the raw edge to help prevent stretching.

 Squaring the Backing

 If your quilt top is square but your quilt back is not, they will not fit together proper when attached to the quilt frame.

 1. Cut the fabric to the size needed for the quilt allowing for a few inches of fabric that may be lost in the squaring process.